ulyssesapp/ulss-sublime-plugin/README.md

 1. Open Sublime Text 2
 2. Select "Sublime => Preferences => Browse Packages…"
 3. A Finder window appears showing your installed packages
-4. Copy the folder "Ulysses Style Sheet" into the "Packages" folder
+4. Copy this repository into the "Packages" folder

 Known Limitations
 -----------------